Scope and policy

 At the end of the article the list of quoted works must be included and presented according to the Chicago (16th edition) style:

 One author - Family name, First name. year.
-Title of the book (in italics).
+Title of the book (in italics). (edition, if relevant).
 Place of printing: Printer.

-Two or three authors - Family name, First name, Family name, First name and First name Family name. year.
-Title of the book (in italics).
+Two or three authors - Family name, First name, First name Family name, and First name Family name. year.
+Title of the book (in italics). (edition, if relevant).
 Place of printing: Printer.

 Four or more authors - Family name, First name et al. year.
 Title of the book (in italics).
 Place of printing: Printer.